nxp-imx/nxp-nnstreamer-examples/tasks/mixed-demos/README.md

 Mixed examples goal is to demonstrate the possibility to make applications which use multiple models running in parallel, while keeping good performances.
 Three examples are available:

-## Image classification and object detection (MobileNetV1/SSD MobileNetV2)
+## Classification and Object Detection (MobileNetV1/SSD MobileNetV2)
 ### C++
 |   Platforms  | NPU | CPU | GPU |
 | ------------ | --- | --- | --- |